 When you need to edit just one file without creating or loading the whole project in DataGrip, you can use the LightEdit mode.

-Keep in mind that the LightEdit mode works as a text-like editor, and it doesn't support the usual IDE editor features such as code completion, code navigation, or the autosave functionality.
-However, you can navigate to a specific line of code (Ctrl+G), fold or unfold parts of code, check, and change file encoding.
+Keep in mind that the LightEdit mode works as a text-like editor, and it doesn't support the usual IDE editor features such as code completion, or code navigation.
+However, you can navigate to a specific line of code (Ctrl+G ), fold or unfold parts of code, check, and change file encoding.

 Open a file in the LightEdit mode